-Dr. John H. Abel defended his dissertation, entitled “A Computational Approach to Analysis and Control of the Mammalian Circadian Oscillator,” on April 5th.
-The Doyle group is excited to celebrate our newest Ph.D. and looks forward to seeing where his research career takes him!
+Dr. Lindsey S. Brown defended her dissertation, entitled “A Systems Biology Approach to the Modeling and Control of Circadian Rhythms,” on April 19th.
+The Doyle group is excited to celebrate our newest Ph.D. and looks forward to seeing where her research career takes her!

 Francis J. Doyle III, Dean of the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), has been elected to the National Academy of Engineering (NAE).
 Read more here: Doyle, Ingber elected to the National Academy of Engineering

 New research from a collaboration with UT Southwestern on a new mouse model for studying circadian rhythms was recently featured: https://www.utsouthwestern.edu/newsroom/articles/year-2020/pinpointing-the-cells-that-keep-the-bodys-master-circadian-clock-ticking.html

 Work from the Doyle Group’s presentation at the American Diabetes Association Scientific Sessions, exploring the ability to measure insulin in real time was featured in an article on Healio.
 Read the story here: https://www.healio.com/news/endocrinology/20200615/novel-insulin-sensor-under-development-for-pointofcare-testing-insulindelivery-devices

 Harvard Magazine featured a piece on the group’s proposed technique to identify PTSD using blood biomarkers.
 Read the full story here: https://www.harvardmagazine.com/2020/01/ptsd-blood-test